Von 1982 bis zu seinem Tod im Jahr 2012 engagierte sich Jürgen Hocker für die Musik des

 Das Buch, das von Schott verlegt wurde und dem eine CD

-beigefügt ist, beschreibt nicht nur mein persönliches Erleben mit dem
+beigefügt ist, beschreibt nicht nur sein persönliches Erleben mit dem

 Komponisten, sondern gibt dem